pitfail/pitfail-reports/report1/report1.rst

 Simplifying the registration procedure starts with the welcome page.
 Instead of welcomes the logged-out user with a registration page, Pitfail presents him or her with a simple four-step guide to purchasing his or her first stock.
-Existing users can bypass this guided registration process at any time by following the "login" link that is in the top-right corner of ever page.
+Existing users can bypass this guided process at any time by following the "login" link that is in the top-right corner of ever page.
 This intentionally mimics the login method on popular websites such as Facebook, Google, and Reddit.

-If the prospective user chooses to create an account, he or she is guided through a four step process to buy his or her first stock:
+If the user is logged out, he or she is assumed to be a new user and is presented with a guided login process.
+Existing users can skip the account registration by using the OpenID "login" link in the upper-right corner of the page.
+This design intentionally designed to mimic the behavior of popular websites such as Facebook, Google, and Reddit.

+New users, on the other hand, are guided through the process of purchasing their first security.
+Guiding new users through their first purchase helps the new users gain familiarity with Pitfail's user interface before confronting the full complexity of portfolio management.

+First, the user is asked to enter a stock ticker symbol into the search box to request a quote:

 .. figure:: ui-mockups/ui-welcome1
 	:scale: 50%

-	When logged out, the website displays a welcome message and a simple four-step process for getting started.
-The user begins by entering a stock symbol that he or she wants to buy.
+Assuming the ticker symbol exists, the Pitfail slogan is replaced with a stock quote that indicates the stock's market value.
+The user then chooses how many shares he or she wishes to purchase and clicks the "buy" button to confirm the purchase (this process of purchasing a stock is described in more detail when discussing the portfolio page):

 .. figure:: ui-mockups/ui-welcome2
 	:scale: 50%

-	After entering a valid ticker symbol the user proceeds to the second step and chooses an amount of stock to buy.
-This purchase is added to the user's global league portfolio once his or her account is created.
+After the user clicks "buy" he or she is prompted to login using OAuth, OpenID, or Facebook Connect.
+Single-click login buttons are provided for most common providers, such as Facebook, Google, and Twitter:

 .. figure:: ui-mockups/ui-welcome3
 	:scale: 50%

-	Finally, the user is presented with an option to login using his or an existing OpenID account.
-Facebook and Google login buttons are provided for users that aren't familiar with OpenID.

-Once authenticated with OpenID the user's account has been created and the stock has been purchased.
-Note that the user is not prompted for any personal information when creating his or her account.
-Whether registering a new account or logging in, the user is now redirected to his or her Global league portfolio.
+Once authentication is complete the user's Pitfail account has been initialized and the stock has been purchased.
+This account creation is completely transparent to the user and no personal information is required to complete the login process.
+From this point forward, new users and returning users are treated identically.

-Once logged in the user is redirected to his or her portfolio page in the Global League.
-The portfolio page is the heart of the Pitfail website and serves as a portal to the rest of the website and is split into three sections:
-(1) controls to buy/sell securities, (2) league controls, and (3) an overview
-of the securities in the current portfolio:
+Now logged in, the user is redirected to his or her Global League portfolio page.
+The portfolio page is the heart of the Pitfail website and serves as a portal to the rest of the website and is split into three sections: (1) controls to buy/sell securities, (2) league controls, and (3) an overview of the securities in the current portfolio:

 .. figure:: ui-mockups/ui-portfolio
 	:scale: 50%